Sample-Efficient Optimisation over the Outputs of Generative Models: Weight chart optimisation comparison

 \section{Weight chart optimisation comparison}

 In this section we report results for combinations of choices of $\phi_w$ (see Section~\ref{appendix:charts}).

 In Figure~\ref{fig:weight_chart_comparison} we see optimisation results for two different choices of $\phi_w$; the KR and the Angular chart, respectively, in the context of each of BO, CMA-ES, and random search within the formed surrogate space, and include random search (standard sampling) in the full latent space for reference.
 For optimiser setups, see~\ref{appendix:optimiser_setups}.
 In the context of each combination of choice for $\phi_w$, optimiser, and number of seeds, the surrogate spaces substantially outperform random sampling in the full latent space.
 Using few seeds, i.e. low-dimensional surrogate spaces, both choices of $\phi_w$ perform similarly, while for the relatively high-dimensional surrogate space ($89D$, formed from $90$ seeds) the KR chart substantially outperform the Angular chart when in the context of an optimisation algorithm (BO and CMA-ES) instead of uniform sampling within the surrogate space.
+Although some differences in final score appear modest, they correspond to large differences in evaluation budget: in this low-budget regime, achieving even small additional improvements by random sampling would require many more model evaluations.